taltech-coding/javadoc/oop-optional.rst

 .. code-block:: java

   String resolvedSecondName = person.getSecondName().orElse("");
-  // If person.getSecondName returns empty Optional, then resolvedSecondName
+  // If person.getSecondName returns non-empty Optional, then resolvedSecondName
   // has the value from Optional, otherwise it is empty string.

 T orElseThrow(Lambda that returns an exception)